xola/XolaElasticsearchProxyBundle/README.md

 Events
 ------

+There are a couple of events fired by the bundle controller that can help you.
+By listening to these events you can add any custom authentication or filtering logic you require.

-`elasticsearch_proxy.before_elasticsearch_request`
+1. `elasticsearch_proxy.before_elasticsearch_request` -
-Dispatches event `elasticsearch_proxy.before_elasticsearch__request`.
-This is the chance to modify the request being sent to elastic search.
-The listener will receive `ElasticsearchProxyEvent` as argument.
-This event object contains request, index, slug, and the query object.
-Modify this query object and set it back on the event with `setQuery`.
-The request will be sent with modified body.
+This event is fired before the request is sent to Elasticsearch.
+The listener will receive `ElasticsearchProxyEvent` as an argument containing the request, index, slug, and the query object.
+You may modify this query object and set it back on the event with `setQuery`.
+The updated request will then be sent on to Elasticsearch.

-`elasticsearch_proxy.after_elasticsearch_response`
+2. `elasticsearch_proxy.after_elasticsearch_response` -
-Dispatched after response has been received from elastic search.
-The listener will receive `ElasticsearchProxyEvent` as argument.
-This event object contains request, index, slug, query, and response objects.
-The response will be sent to the client.
-Modify this response and set it back on the event to change it.
+This event is fired after a response has been received from Elasticsearch.
+The listener will receive `ElasticsearchProxyEvent` as argument containing the request, index, slug, query, and response objects.
+You may modify the response and set it back into the event.
+The updated response is then sent back to the client.